 An "assurance of the holding company's financial involvement with its subsidiary" is either without significance (the financial involvement is limited to the position as shareholder) or capable of many interpretations.
-The issuer of the letter of comfort will not want to expose itself to whatever the bank's counsel can persuade the courts the letter really meant.
+Vague statements such as these are to be avoided as they will be open to argument and interpretation by the courts.